WeblateOrg/weblate/docs/admin/backup.rst

 It is recommended to specify the absolute path for the local backup, for example `/path/to/backup`.
 The directory has to be writable by the user running Weblate (see :ref:`file-permissions`).
-In case it doesn't exist, Weblate will attempt to create it, but apropriate permissions are needed to do so.
+If it doesn't exist, Weblate attempts to create it, but needs the appropriate permissions to do so.

 .. hint::

     When running Weblate in Docker, please ensure the backup location is exposed as a volume from the Weblate container.
-Otherwise the backups will be discarded by Docker on the container restart.
+Otherwise the backups will be discarded by Docker upon restarting the container it is in.

     One option is to place backups into an existing volume, for example :file:`/app/data/borgbackup`.
 This is an existing volume in the container.